NiloCK/vue-skuilder/readme.md

  - `npm install` or `yarn install`

  The app needs to be configured with the url of a CouchDB (or other database respecting the CouchDB replication protocol) server.
 See `/src/ENVIRONMENT_VARS.ts` to point the app toward a specific database.
+The default value, for ease of development startup, points to an in-browser pouch-db database.

-The default value points to a locally running CouchDB instance at the default port.
+ The alternate value in `ENVIRONMENT_VARS.TS` points to the default url of a locally running CouchDB database.

   - [CouchDB Website](http://couchdb.apache.org/)